 Without a real estate background, it can be hard to honestly assess if the home you want to sell is in “poor condition.”
 This can definitely be the case when it comes to inherited property.
 Ask yourself the following questions to get a better understanding of the home’s state.

-A totally uninhabitable house is, as the name suggests, not suitable for people to live in.
+An uninhabitable house is, as the name suggests, not suitable for people to live in.
 It may even be condemned.
-Such a property has multiple severe issues that render it uninhabitable.
+Such a property has multiple severe issues that make it unsafe for habitation.
 Such issues include:

 A habitable house with several flaws and repair issues may receive a “fair condition” rating from a home inspector, but potential buyers and agents may still view it as in poor condition.
 A “visible repairs needed” house has less severe flaws than a totally uninhabitable house.
 These flaws include: